Lightweight Latent Reasoning for Narrative Tasks: Results

 \autoref{tab:combined_method_comparisons} compares the performance of several reasoning methods on Flawed Fictions and NCP tasks, split into non-trained and trained method blocks.
 Qwen2.5-7B Instruct is considered `default' performance, and the last row shows upper bound performance (Qwen2.5-7B-Instruct trained with RL).

 Our results show that \textbf{LiteReason significantly outperforms existing latent reasoning methods on both tasks.} Relative to the Qwen 2.5 7B-Instruct baseline and all other latent-reasoning methods, LiteReason sees significant performance gains.
 Accuracy on Flawed Fictions goes up~30.16\% and on NCP Contrastive Improvement goes up \mbox{$>$6$\times$} (\autoref{tab:combined_method_comparisons}).
 In contrast, the next-best performing latent-reasoning methods only marginally improve performance (0.8\% on Flawed Fictions and 58\% on NCP).
 We hypothesize this is because our method is most comparable in approach to the RL-Trained baseline, and better explores alternate reasoning paths that the base model would not generate.
+In contrast, COCONUT and CoLaR methods rely more heavily on the quality of the initial model's reasoning traces, and may overfit on the small datasets.

 Unsurprisingly we find that the training-free methods, Mixture-of-Inputs (MoI) and Soft Thinking, both are very close to the untrained model in performance and token length.
 On the NCP task, Soft Thinking performs marginally better than the baseline but actually produces slightly more tokens, while MoI performs worse than the baseline with slightly fewer tokens.
 On the Flawed Fictions task, the differences to the baseline are within confidence intervals.
 Future research is needed to make the efficiency and performance gains more consistent and pronounced across tasks and reasoning styles for training-free approaches.